 For Background, choosing one that provides you with Charisma Skills should be enough since this is your primary Ability to hit and damage enemies, alongside Dexterity and Intelligence.
 Charisma has Deception, Intimidation, Persuasion, and Performance.
 Some Background examples are Entertainer, Sage, and Soldier.

-Next is the Lightfoot Halfling since they can also reach 16 Charisma, and gain Lucky, allowing them to make another Attack Roll when they roll a natural 1.
-They receive a +2 Dexterity bonus and are naturally Stealthy.
-Last but not least is the Drow who not only has Superior Darkvision, allowing them to see twice as far in the dark as the Wood Half-Elf but also Dancing Lights.
+Alternatively, you can pick the Drow who not only has Superior Darkvision, allowing them to see twice as far in the dark as the Wood Half-Elf but also Dancing Lights.
 This Cantrip will serve as a light source to benefit allies who need it.
+As a Drow, you can also wield Rapiers to deal good Physical Damage in the Melee Range.

 During Character Creation, you’ll be selecting the Subclass that you’d want to specialize in.
 For the Warlock, it’ll differ based on their respective Subclass Features as well as some of the Spells available to them.
 For this Build, you’ll choose The Fiend.
 As The Fiend, you gain access to Dark One’s Blessing, which gives you temporary HP equal to your Charisma Modifier plus your Level when you kill an enemy.
 So at Level 5, you can expect this to be +9.